sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. In the `Configure Stream Reference Name Token` pane, click the ![Select token icon](images/change-property-icon.png) icon to open the `Select Stream Reference Name Token` window.

 1. Select the token that identifies the stream measurement and click **Select**. <!--WRITER'S NOTE: This step is still not very clear.
 Please review it again after the UI changes which may make it clearer. --> <!--VTT, 9/23/21: Agreed.
-Let managment know that we need to add QA testing of procedures for the new UI rebranding effort.-->
+QA testing of procedures is recommended for the new UI rebranding effort.-->

  In the `Tank Rule A` example, the token for the last part of the stream name identifies the measurement, either `Press` or `Temp`, and we gave this token the name `measurement`.